DAIS: Automatic Channel Pruning via Differentiable Annealing Indicator Search: Experiments

-\para{Differentiable annealing indicator search.} We implement the annealing-relaxed channel indicator to each convolutional layer except for the first layer, conforming to baselines~\cite{dong2017more}.
-The implementation details of the annealing-relaxed indicator are illustrated in the supplementary.
-We use $\mathcal{R}_{\text{FLOPs}}$ and $\mathcal{R}_{\text{sym}}$ as the default regularizers.
-For the update of the auxiliary parameters, DAIS adopts Adam~\cite{kingma2014adam} as the optimizer with the momentum of $(0.5, 0.999)$, where the learning rate and weight decay rate are both set to 1E-3.
-For the update of the network parameters, DAIS leverages the SGD optimizer with 0.9 momentum, and the learning rate is initialized with $0.1$ and reduced by the cosine scheduler~\cite{loshchilov2016sgdr}.
-On the CIFAR experiments, we implement the differentiable annealing indicator search for 100 epochs.
-The original training images are divided into the training set and validation set with the $7:3$ ratio.
-On the ImageNet experiments, we search 7508 iterations with batch size 256.
+\para{Differentiable annealing indicator search.} In the search process, we used $\mathcal{R}_{\text{FLOPs}}$ and $\mathcal{R}_{\text{sym}}$ as the default regularizers.
+For the update of the auxiliary parameters, DAIS adopted Adam~\cite{KingmaB2015adam} as the optimizer with the momentum of $(0.5, 0.999)$, where the learning rate and weight decay rate were both set to 1E-3.
+For the update of the network parameters, DAIS leveraged the SGD optimizer with $0.9$ momentum, and the learning rate was initialized with $0.1$ and reduced by the cosine scheduler~\cite{loshchilov2016sgdr}.
+On the CIFAR experiments, we implemented the differentiable annealing indicator search for 100 epochs.
+The original training images were divided into the training set and validation set with the $7:3$ ratio.
+On the ImageNet experiments, we searched 7508 iterations with batch size 256.